 Is there a free way to summarize my git activity?

 Yes.
-The git CLI ships with git shortlog, git log --stat, and git log -p for a structured view at no cost.
-AskScout's CLI is also free open source software under MIT, with you bringing your own LLM API key (about $0.001 to $0.003 per digest).
+The git CLI ships with git shortlog, git log --stat, and git log -p for a structured view at no cost. askScout's CLI is also free open source software under MIT, with you bringing your own LLM API key (a fraction of a cent per run).